Rectifier

 A rectifier is an electrical device that converts alternating current (AC), which periodically reverses direction, to direct current (DC), which flows in only one direction.
-The reverse operation (converting DC to AC) is performed by an inverter.

 The process is known as rectification, since it "straightens" the direction of current.
 Physically, rectifiers take a number of forms, including vacuum tube diodes, wet chemical cells, mercury-arc valves, stacks of copper and selenium oxide plates, semiconductor diodes, silicon-controlled rectifiers and other silicon-based semiconductor switches.
 Historically, even synchronous electromechanical switches and motor-generator sets have been used.
 Early radio receivers, called crystal radios, used a "cat's whisker" of fine wire pressing on a crystal of galena (lead sulfide) to serve as a point-contact rectifier or "crystal detector".

 Rectifiers have many uses, but are often found serving as components of DC power supplies and high-voltage direct current power transmission systems.
 Rectification may serve in roles other than to generate direct current for use as a source of power.
 As noted, rectifiers can serve as detectors of radio signals.
-In gas heating systems flame rectification is used to detect presence of a flame.
+In gas heating systems flame rectification is used to detect the presence of a flame.

 Depending on the type of alternating current supply and the arrangement of the rectifier circuit, the output voltage may require additional smoothing to produce a uniform steady voltage.
 Many applications of rectifiers, such as power supplies for radio, television and computer equipment, require a steady constant DC voltage (as would be produced by a battery).
 In these applications the output of the rectifier is smoothed by an electronic filter, which may be a capacitor, choke, or set of capacitors, chokes and resistors, possibly followed by a voltage regulator to produce a steady voltage.

-More complex circuitry that performs the opposite function, that is converting DC to AC, is called an inverter.
+A device that performs the opposite function, that is converting DC to AC, is called an inverter.

 Rectifier devices

 Before the development of silicon semiconductor rectifiers, vacuum tube thermionic diodes and copper oxide- or selenium-based metal rectifier stacks were used.
+The first vacuum tube diodes designed for rectifier application in power supply circuits were introduced in April 1915 by Saul Dushman of General Electric.
 With the introduction of semiconductor electronics, vacuum tube rectifiers became obsolete, except for some enthusiasts of vacuum tube audio equipment.
 For power rectification from very low to very high current, semiconductor diodes of various types (junction diodes, Schottky diodes, etc.) are widely used.

 Other devices that have control electrodes as well as acting as unidirectional current valves are used where more than simple rectification is required—e.g., where variable output voltage is needed.
 High-power rectifiers, such as those used in high-voltage direct current power transmission, employ silicon semiconductor devices of various types.
 These are thyristors or other controlled switching solid-state switches, which effectively function as diodes to pass current in only one direction.